BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher.md

 ## Creating your first task
 Please follow the instructions in this [article](/src/propertiespagepdmpublisher.html).

+## Theme Settings

+PDMPublisher can optionally follow the Windows light or dark app theme.
+Theme synchronization is controlled from the PDMPublisher add-in menu in the SOLIDWORKS PDM Administration tool.
+See [Theme Settings](pdmpublisher-theme-settings.md).

 ## Support
 For additional support, please contact us through the [contact](https://bluebyte.biz/contact/) page or via our support email support@bluebytesystemsinc.zohodesk.com.